kib666/LaundraTrack/README.md

 ## 📄 License

-This project is private and created for educational purposes as part of the TIP coursework in Parallel and Distributed Computing.
+This project is private and created for educational purposes as part of the TIP coursework in Technopreneurship.

 ---